An Hội Đông: Geography

-According to Official Dispatch No. 2896/BNV-CQDP dated May 27, 2025 of the Ministry of Home Affairs, An Hoi Dong ward after the arrangement has an area of 3.29 km², population in 2024 is 123,681 people, population density reaches 37,593 people/km² (statistical data as of December 31, 2024 according to regulations in Article 6 of Resolution No. 76/2025/UBTVQH15 dated April 14, 2025 of the Standing Committee of the National Assembly).
+According to Official Dispatch No. 2896/BNV-CQĐP dated May 27, 2025 of the Ministry of Home Affairs, following the merger, An Hội Đông has a land area of 3.29 km², the population as of December 31, 2024 is 123,681 people, the population density is 37,593 people/km².

 History

-On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1685/NQ-UBTVQH15 on the arrangement of commune-level administrative units of Ho Chi Minh City in 2025.
-The entire natural area and population size of Ward 15 and Ward 16 of Go Vap district were previously arranged into a new ward called An Hoi Dong ward (Clause 50, Article 1).
+On June 16, 2025, the National Assembly Standing Committee issued Resolution No. 1685/NQ-UBTVQH15 on the arrangement of commune-level administrative units of Ho Chi Minh City in 2025 (effective from June 16, 2025).
+Accordingly, the entire land area and population of Ward 15 and Ward 16 of the former Gò Vấp district will be integrated into a new ward named An Hội Đông (Clause 50, Article 1).

-Name
+Etymology

-In the 2025 commune-level administrative unit arrangement, the city government has advocated naming new wards and communes with letters (no longer naming them with numbers) with many considerations from the history of the land, familiarity and cultural values.
+In the 2025 commune-level administrative unit arrangement, the city government has advocated to name new wards and communes with words instead of naming them with numbers.
+With many considerations from the history of the land, familiarity and cultural values.
 This policy has been widely supported by the people.
-Among them, some old place names such as Saigon, Gia Dinh, Cho Lon, etc have been restored.
+Among them, some old place names such as Sài Gòn, Gia Định, Chợ Lớn, and others have been restored.

-In which, An Hoi is the name of a bronze casting village in Go Vap district (old).
-In addition, An Hoi is also the name of an ancient communal house that has been recognized as a City-level architectural and artistic relic.
+In which, An Hội is the name of a bronze casting village in the old Gò Vấp district.
+In addition, An Hội is also the name of an ancient communal house that has been recognized as a city-level architectural and artistic relic.
+Then they added "Đông" for east, hence the name: An Hội Đông.